UPPMAX/UPPMAX-documentation/docs/software/beast2.md

 beast -beagle_info
 ```

-???- "How does that look like?"
+???- "What does that look like?"

     Here the command is run on a [Rackham](../cluster_guides/rackham.md)
     compute node, using an interactive session.